-- A. Residential Halls Deposit/Fees.
+A. Residential Halls Deposit/Fees.
 First-time housing applicants must pay the non-refundable AED 500 room reservation application fee.
 They should also submit a refundable maintenance deposit of AED 1,000 prior to checking in.
 For existing resident students who submit a Housing Application through the self-service Banner system, a fee of AED 500 will be charged if a student cancels the room reservation after the fixed application period as announced by the Student Residential Life.
-In both the above cases, the full room fee is due at time of room assignment but payable by the first day of classes.
-Also, in the case of withdrawal after checking in, the housing fee refund policy will be applicable as mentioned in the housing agreement. - B. Moving In/Moving Out.
+In both the above cases, the full room fee is due at time of room

+- assignment but payable by the first day of classes.
+Also, in the case of withdrawal after checking in, the housing fee refund policy will be applicable as mentioned in the housing agreement. - B. Right of Occupancy.
+Only full-time, registered AUS students who have paid or arranged for the payment of their residential hall fees, tuition and other university fees have the right to reside in the residential halls.
+Master's and doctoral students can apply for on-campus housing.
+These students must be registered and must sign a declaration that they will abide by rules mentioned in the Student Handbook. - C. Moving In/Moving Out.
 The residential halls open two days prior to the first placement test given each semester.
 The residential halls are open 24 hours a day and have coordinators to show students their rooms, help them settle in, give them their access cards and answer questions.

 Likewise, two days after the last final examination of any semester, residents will be expected to move out of their rooms and return their access cards to the staff at their hall.
-If a student overstays after the final checkout deadline he/she is liable to pay AED 30 PER DAY, however this overstay is subject to approval from residential halls management.
-Due to limited storage space, residents have to check with the Residential Halls Coordinator about leaving their belongings during the summer vacation.
+If final checkout deadline, he/she is a student overstays after the liable to pay AED 30 PER DAY, however this overstay is subject to approval from residential halls management.
+Due to limited storage space, residents must check with the Residential Halls Coordinator about leaving their belongings during the summer vacation.
 The university holds no responsibility for any stored items or belongings or valuables left behind during such breaks.
 Note: All room assignments are valid for a single semester/term.
 Residents need to re-apply to renew their room assignments.
 All terms in the Housing Agreement remain valid as long as a student remains in the assigned room in the residential halls.
 If a student does not apply to renew the room assignment within the set dates, the student loses his/her right to get his/her choice of room and will be assigned based on room availability.